-|Enabled||If checked, motion blur effect will be rendered.|
+|Enabled||If checked, the motion blur effect will be rendered.|

 |Scale||The blur effect strength.
-Value 0 disabled is, while higher values increase the effect.|
+A value of 0 disables it, while higher values increase the effect.|

 |Sample Count||The amount of sample points used during motion blur rendering.
-It affects quality and performance.|
+It affects blur quality and performance.|

 |Motion Vectors Resolution||The motion vectors texture resolution.
-Motion blur uses per-pixel motion vectors buffer that contains objects movement information.
-Use lower resolution to improve performance.|
+Motion blur uses a per-pixel motion vector buffer that contains an objects movement information.
+Use a lower resolution to improve performance.|

 Motion Vector Debugging